alexle/alexle.github.com/posts/tips-for-hiking-your-first-14er.markdown

 Hiking up a 14er is an exhilarating experience.
 It's been a couple days since my [first 14er][1] and I thought I'd share what worked for me on the trip and what I'd do differently next time.

 ###1.
 Start Early###
-Getting caught in a rain or lightning storm on the top of a mountain is not fun, and frankly quite dangerous.
+One of the most important rules of 14ers for reason.
+Getting caught in a rain or lightning storm with no shelter on top of a mountain is dangerous.
 In Colorado, these storms roll in like clockwork after 12pm, even in the summer months.
 Leaving the trailhead by 6-7am is generally recommended for an average length hike to ensure you're off the summit in time.
 Most hikers estimate one hour per 1000 feet of elevation gain.

 ###2.
 Know Your Water Needs###
 The general rule of thumb is 1 liter (34oz) of water for every 3 miles you hike.
-I found my sweet spot to be around 10oz for each mile, with maybe 1/2 a liter extra for emergency.
-Also, pre-hydrating goes a long way and reduces water to carry (each liter weighs 2lbs).
-Ultimately, water requirements depend on personal needs and how warm/humid the weather is.
+I found my sweet spot to be around 10oz for each mile, with maybe 0.5 liter extra for emergency.
+Pre-hydrating before the hike goes a long way and reduces liquid to carry (each liter weighs 2lbs).
+Water requirements ultimately depend on personal needs and how warm/humid the weather is.

 ###3.
 Keep Hydrated###
 Drinking when you're thirsty is too late.
 This puts yourself at risk for dehydration, fatigue, and cramps.
 One can be a **quart** low on fluids before feeling thirsty!
 According to [HighAltitudeLife][7], the higher up you are, the more water your body needs to keep functioning.
 I recommend drinking small amounts of water frequently, which is a reason why a hydration bladder or easily accessible bottle is nice to have.